Cincinnati-Style Chili Recipe

 - In a large bowl, combine tomato sauce, broth, vinegar, chocolate and seasonings; pour over turkey mixture.
 Cook, covered, on low 6-8 hours.

 - Cook spaghetti according to package directions; drain.
 Remove bay leaf from chili.
-Serve chili over spaghetti; top servings with beans, cheese and onion.
-Yield: 10 servings (1-1/2 quarts).
+For each serving, place 3/4 cup spaghetti in a bowl.
+Top with about 2/3 cup chili, 3 tablespoons kidney beans, 2 tablespoons cheese and 1 tablespoon chopped onion.
+Yield: 10 servings.

 Sort By :